-Parental alienation from a parent that wants to be active and involved in a child’s life is also challenging.
-After divorce, some parents can lose all direct contact with their children.
+Parental alienation from a parent who wants to be active and involved in a child’s life is also challenging.
+After divorce, some parents lose all direct contact with their children.

 Younger children may not understand the reasons for the divorce and miss their absent or non-custodial parent terribly.

-Some kids have a difficult time because they feel rejected by their own parent.
-Other children may get depressed wondering where their absent parent is, or wonder why he/she doesn’t want to see them anymore.
+Some kids have a difficult time because they feel rejected by their own parents.
+Other children may get depressed, wondering where their absent parent is or why he or she doesn’t want to see them anymore.